Geovision GV-VMS Setup Guide

 2.GV-USB dongle comes in internal and external dongles.
 Internal dongle is recommended for the Hardware Watchdog function, which restarts the PC when Windows crashes or freezes.

-3.GV-VMS (V18.3.2 or later) automatically disables Memory Integrity on Windows 10/11 during the installation.
+3.GV-VMS (V18.3.2 or later) automatically disables Memory Integrity on /11 during the installation.
 Make sure to restart your PC after the installation is completed to ensure a successful operation of GV-VMS.

 4.Please contact our sales representatives for the applicable license key of the trail version.